 - Enter the field name in the Search bar or you may scroll down and select the required field.

-- Based on the selection of your object, you will see all of the fields and lookup fields associated with that object.
+- Based on your object selection, you will see all of the fields and lookup fields associated with that object.

 - You can add a maximum of 10 fields to 'Show Me', if there is a 'By' field.

 Lookup Fields: A lookup relationship is used to combine the fields from multiple objects based on a common field.
-For instance, if you want to build a report on Activity Timeline object to contain the author's email, clicking + on Author Id and selecting his email will bring author’s email.
+For instance, if you want to build a report on the Activity Timeline object to contain the ARR of the company, click + on GS Company Id and select the ARR.

-Here, the objects Activity timeline and User are joined via the Author Id field which looks up to User.
+Here, the objects Activity Timeline and Company are joined via the GS Company Id field which looks up to Company.

 Details of Self-look up fields: You can also add the details of the Self-look up fields, while building reports.
 For instance, when you build a report on User object, you will be able to add the Manager details by using the expandable fields (by clicking +).
 Similarly, when you build a report on Company object, you will be able to add the Parent Company details to the report.